Bardiyashavandi/DSA210-TERM-PROJECT-BARDIYA-SHAVANDI/Report.md

 ---

-#### Machine learning methods
+## 🤖 Machine Learning

+The project applied both **supervised** and **unsupervised** machine learning methods to analyze and predict housing price behavior.

+---

 1) Defining the test & training data: In this phase, I standardized my datasets to be further extracted for machine learning methods.
 Afterwards, I defined the features and target as follows.

    X = All columns except for housing price index
    Y = Housing price index (target)

+### 🔎 Supervised Learning

+#### 🌳 Random Forest Regressor
-2) RANDOM FOREST: I used random forest model to observe and evaluate how well the trained Random Forest model is performing by comparing its predictions to the actual values.
+2) RANDOM FOREST: I used a random forest model to observe and evaluate how well the trained Random Forest model is performing by comparing its predictions to the actual values.
 It uses common metrics like Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and R-squared (R²).

     ![Unknown](https://github.com/user-attachments/assets/132b8033-546a-43d1-8500-56a46f491a2c)